-The goats are back on the trail.
-We repeat — the goats are back on the Ann and Roy Butler Hike-and-Bike Trail.
+The goats are coming back to the trail.
+We repeat — the goats are coming back on the Ann and Roy Butler Hike-and-Bike Trail.

-In partnership with vegetation management company Rent-a-Ruminant, The Trail Conservancy released a herd of 150 goats this week to alleviate poison ivy and invasive plant overgrowth.
+In partnership with vegetation management company Rent-a-Ruminant, The Trail Conservancy will release a herd of 150 goats next week to alleviate poison ivy and invasive plant overgrowth.

 Why goats?